garrandall/popular-music-data/tracks/drivin--my-life-away-eddie-rabbitt.md

 Keepin' perfect rhythm with the song on the radio
 But I gotta keep rollin'

-Ooh, I'm driving my life away
+Oh, I'm driving my life away
 Lookin' for a better way for me
-Ooh, I'm driving my life away
+Oh, I'm driving my life away
 Lookin' for a sunny day

 Well, the truck stop cutie comin' on to me